 "Sullivan Ballou was killed at week later at the First Battle of Bull Run," historian David McCullough intoned at the end of the letter reading.

 Like many, Grandchamp gave the TV series high marks.
 "I think that Burns did a marvelous job with the documentary," he said, "and it serves as a great introduction to the war for many people."
 And at the time, Grandchamp assumed, like most of the public, that Ballou was the actual author of the letter to Sarah.

-In this Q&A, Grandchamp, a prolific Civil War author, answers questions about his research on the Ballou letter, whether he has heard Burns' take on the mini-controversy and more:
+In this Q&A, Grandchamp — a prolific Civil War author — answers my questions about his research on the Ballou letter, whether he has heard Burns' take on the mini-controversy, and more: